Representative Grace Diaz

 In 2017, the General Assembly passed a law she introduced that requires physicians to discuss the potential of addiction with patients before prescribing opioids.
 She also successfully introduced the All Students Count Act, which requires the Department of Elementary and Secondary Education to use separate collection categories and tabulations for specified Asian ethnic groups in every demographic report on ancestry or ethnic origins of residents.

-In 2016, she introduced legislation that seeks to curtail racial disparities in school discipline.
+In 2016, she introduced legislation that to seeks to curtail racial disparities in school discipline.
 The new law directs all school superintendents to review discipline data for their school districts, to decide whether there is an unequal impact on students based on race, ethnicity, or disability status, and to respond to any disparity.
+That same year, she was chosen to be a presidential elector, casting an electoral vote for Hillary Clinton for president.

 Always an advocate for children, Representative Diaz sponsored legislation in 2015 that creates a non-discriminatory clause in the Children’s Bill of Rights for all children under the care of DCYF.
 The law prevents any discrimination against children based on race, color, religion, ancestry, gender or other factors.

-One of her most important pieces of legislation, which was enacted in 2014, put a spotlight on adult education so the state could make it easier and less costly for Rhode Islanders to find employment.
-The law requires the state Board of Education to consider several factors, including cost, in determining which high school equivalency tests will be recognized by the state.
+Increasing access to adult education is another of Representative Diaz’s priorities.
+In 2014, she introduced successful legislation that requires the state Board of Education to consider several factors, including cost, in determining which high school equivalency tests will be recognized by the state.

 Prior legislative accomplishments also include a law preventing children from receiving out-of-school suspensions for attendance issues and legislation aimed at raising awareness about lupus, a chronic illness causing the immune system to attack normal body tissues.

 For several years, every Nov.
-14, Representative Diaz has hosted the World Diabetes Day celebration at the State House to spread the word about how to take control of the disease.
-As the chairwoman of the Permanent Legislative Commission on Child Care, she has also hosted the State House’s Child Care Awareness Day annually for several years.
+14, Representative Diaz has hosted the World Diabetes Day celebration at the Rhode Island State House to spread the word about how to take control of the disease.
+She has also hosted the State House’s Child Care Awareness Day annually for the past several years.

 Representative Diaz holds both bachelor and master’s degrees from Springfield College, which she earned in 2008 and 2010 respectively.
 A native of the Dominican Republic, she graduated from Los Angeles Custodios High School in 1977.

-Representative Diaz is the Minority Women Business Enterprise Outreach Director for the City of Providence.
+Representative Diaz is the MBE/WBE Outreach Director for the Office of Economic Opportunity at the City of Providence.

-Representative Diaz is also the first vice chairwoman of the Rhode Island Democratic State Committee, and is a member of the National Association of Latino Elected Officials (NALEO), Women in Government, National Hispanic State Legislators and the Rhode Island Black and Latino Caucus.
+Representative Diaz is also a member of the National Association of Latino Elected Officials (NALEO), Women in Government, National Hispanic State Legislators and the Rhode Island Black and Latino Caucus.

-Rep. Diaz has five children: Maria, Gisselle, Ruben, Felix and Cristian, and six grandchildren.
+Rep. Diaz has five children: Maria, Gisselle, Ruben, Felix and Cristian, and six grandchildren: Nehemiah, Kariana, Xavier, Anelle, Zoe and Amaih Gracemarie.

 Providence, RI 02907